-- Have an ethos which puts children's wellbeing at the heart of all that we do - Create a predictable school life with set routines - Ensure that rules and expectations are clearly stated and understood by all - Understand that oppositional and manipulative behaviours are not attempts to 'provoke us', but may be attempts by these children to control their world when so much feels out of control for them - Model respectful and caring behaviour, positive conflict resolution and respectful interactions.
-Helping children learn not only what not to do, but what to do instead - Use the language of choice, making clear the benefits and negative consequences of their choices.
-Ensuring that we follow through with any consequences or sanctions - Support children to put feelings into words.
-We build up a vocabulary of emotional words with them so that they can begin to express their feelings more appropriately/accurately (A child exposed to domestic abuse may have seen a lot of behaviours that express strong feelings, but may not have heard words to appropriately express/ describe these feelings) - Understand that the child may experience conflicting and confusing emotions when thinking of or talking about their parents - Create opportunities for children to feel successful.
-We let the child know that they matter, taking an active interest in them - Accept that they may not be willing or able to talk about it right away (if ever) - Provide effective, non-verbal, systems for children to access support - Provide reassurance that only people who need to know about the incident will know - Allow the child, where necessary, to safely store work in school or shred it after completion when providing interventions - Have visible and accessible worry boxes/internal support systems /information regarding external sources of support e.g. Childline etc.
+- have an ethos which puts children's wellbeing at the heart of all that we do - create a predictable school life with set routines - ensure that rules and expectations are clearly stated and understood by all - understand that oppositional and manipulative behaviours are not attempts to 'provoke us', but may be attempts by these children to control their world when so much feels out of control for them - model respectful and caring behaviour, positive conflict resolution and respectful interactions, helping children learn not only what not to do, but what to do instead - use the language of choice, making clear the benefits and negative consequences of their choices ensuring that we follow through with any consequences or sanctions - support children to put feelings into words.
+We build up a vocabulary of emotional words with them so that they can begin to express their feelings more appropriately/accurately (A child exposed to domestic abuse may have seen a lot of behaviours that express strong feelings, but may not have heard words to appropriately express/ describe these feelings) - understand that the child may experience conflicting and confusing emotions when thinking of or talking about their parents - create opportunities for children to feel successful.
+We let the child know that they matter, taking an active interest in them - accept that they may not be willing or able to talk about it right away (if ever) - provide effective, non-verbal, systems for children to access support - provide reassurance that only people who need to know about the incident will know - allow the child, where necessary, to safely store work in school or shred it after completion when providing interventions - have visible and accessible worry boxes/internal support systems /information regarding external sources of support e.g. Childline etc. - provide opportunities to teach about and discuss healthy and unhealthy relationships.